 VMware Site Recovery Manager (SRM) Disaster Recovery Solutions

-VMware's Site Recovery Manager is a component of VMware vCenter that lets you orchestrate, automate and test a repeatable process for restoring applications and services quickly following a breakdown.
-Site Recovery Manager provides centrally managed and automated disaster recovery, application mobility, and non-intrusive site migration, failback and site re-protect.
-SRM also allows non-intrusive testing for disaster recovery, updates and patches and can generate audit reports to verify complete service restoration, validate Service Level Agreements and demonstrate DR compliance.
-Progent offers the skills of a VCDX certified VMware SRM consulting expert to assist your organization to design, configure, test and maintain a DR system based on VMware SRM.
+VMware's Site Recovery Manager is an extension to VMware vCenter that allows you to define, automate and verify a repeatable process for restoring services quickly following an outage.
+Site Recovery Manager provides centrally managed and automated recovery, application mobility, and transparent site migration, failback and re-protect.
+SRM also allows transparent testing for site recovery, updates and fixes and can produce audit reports to verify full service restoration, validate SLAs and demonstrate disaster recovery compliance.
+Progent can provide the skills of a VCDX certified VMware Site Recovery Manager consultant to help you to design, deploy, test and administer a disaster recovery solution powered by VMware Site Recovery Manager.

 Network Load Balancing